jakelever/textasdata_bugbounty/README.md

 - Put enough detail in the description to clearly describe what the `bug` is.
 - You can describe multiple bugs in the same issue.
 - Please be polite when reporting your issue and in any further discussions.
+- After submission, I'll review it, decide the points and close it.
+It may take a few days to happen.

 ## Types of bugs